-Programs delivered subject to the DOD FAR Supplement are "commercial computer software" and use, duplication and disclosure of the Programs including documentation, shall be subject to the licensing restrictions set forth in the applicable Oracle license agreement.
+Restricted Rights Notice Programs delivered subject to the DOD FAR Supplement are "commercial computer software" and use, duplication, and disclosure of the Programs, including documentation, shall be subject to the licensing restrictions set forth in the applicable Oracle license agreement.
 Otherwise, Programs delivered subject to the Federal Acquisition Regulations are "restricted computer software" and use, duplication, and disclosure of the Programs shall be subject to the restrictions in FAR 52.227-19, Commercial Computer Software - Restricted Rights (June, 1987).
 Oracle Corporation, 500 Oracle Parkway, Redwood City, CA 94065.

 The Programs are not intended for use in any nuclear, aviation, mass transit, medical, or other inherently dangerous applications.
-It shall be licensee's responsibility to take all appropriate fail-safe, back up, redundancy and other measures to ensure the safe use of such applications if the Programs are used for such purposes, and Oracle Corporation disclaims liability for any damages caused by such use of the Programs.
+It shall be the licensee's responsibility to take all appropriate fail-safe, backup, redundancy, and other measures to ensure the safe use of such applications if the Programs are used for such purposes, and Oracle Corporation disclaims liability for any damages caused by such use of the Programs.

-Oracle is a registered trademark, and Oracle9i is a trademark or registered trademark of Oracle Corporation.
+Oracle is a registered trademark, and Oracle Discoverer, OracleJSP, OracleMetaLink, Oracle Store, Oracle Trasparent Gateway, Oracle9i are trademarks or registered trademarks of Oracle Corporation.
 Other names may be trademarks of their respective owners.